Pruning vineyards: updating barcodes and representative cycles by removing simplices: Abstract

 \section{Abstract}

-The barcode computation of a filtration can be computationally expensive.
-Therefore, it is useful to have methods to update a barcode if the associated filtration undergoes small changes, such as changing the entrance order, or adding and removing simplices.
-There is already a rich literature on how to efficiently update a barcode in the first two cases, but the latter case has not been investigated yet.
-In this work, we provide an algorithm to update a reduced boundary matrix when simplices are removed.
-We show that the complexity of this algorithm is lower than recomputing the barcode from scratch, with both theoretical and experimental methods.
+The barcode of a filtration and its representative cycles encode rich information often useful in data analysis.
+However, obtaining them can be computationally expensive.
+Therefore, it is useful to have methods that update them if the associated filtration undergoes small changes.
+There are already efficient algorithms updating a barcode if simplices exchange entrance order or are added, but not if simplices are removed.
+We provide an implementation to update a reduced boundary matrix when simplices in the filtration are removed.
+Our algorithm, the Simplicial Removal Update Procedure (SiRUP), intrinsically updates also the representative cycles, and is compatible with the clearing optimizations.
+We show that the complexity of our algorithm is lower than recomputing the barcode from scratch and that the number of executed matrix column additions is minimal, with both theoretical and experimental methods.